-The hermiticity relation \eqref{constraint2} is satisfied by the numerical solutions of \eqref{boundaryvalues} only up to the computing error of the solution of the boundary system \eqref{boundary_equation}.
-Hence the pencil \eqref{pencil} is hermitian only up to this order.
-We will force the numerical solution of matrix $V$ to satisfy \eqref{constraint2} so that the hermiticity of the pencil is preserved exactly.
-This is convenient because the algorithms for solving the general eigenvalue problem are much better behaved in the hermitian case \cite{demmel}.
+The Hermitian relation \eqref{constraint2} is satisfied by the numerical solutions of \eqref{boundary_equation} up to roundoff errors and consequently the pencil \eqref{pencil} is Hermitian only up to numerical roundoff errors.
+We will force the numerical solution of matrix $V$ to satisfy \eqref{constraint2} so that the Hermiticity of the pencil is preserved exactly.
+This is convenient because the algorithms for solving the general eigenvalue problem are much better behaved in the Hermitian case \cite{demmel}.